sanluany/AppServer/README.md

 The client sends request to the server and wait for an answer.

-MS SQL Server is used for manage a database, where user's and service information is stored.
+MS SQL Server is used for manage a database, where users' and service information is stored.
 There are 2 tables:
 > Auth table is used for registration and authentication;
 > ```SQL
 > CREATE TABLE Auth (